-The Company is required to maintain current rights of tenure to tenements, which require outlays of expenditure in 2022.
-Under certain circumstances these commitments are subject to the possibility of adjustment to the amount and/or timing of such obligations, however, they are expected to be fulfilled in the normal course of operations.
-Estimated expenditure on mining, exploration and prospecting leases for 2023 is \$417,338.
+The Company's licence conditions require that certain minimum exploration expenditures are maintained on its licences.
+These commitments are subject to possible adjustments in the amount and/or timing of such obligations, however, they are expected to be fulfilled in the normal course of operations.
+Estimated expenditure on the Company's retention and exploration licences for 2024 is \$532,384.